stormsavvy/stormsavvy.github.io/_posts/2014-11-20-east-bay-rails-meetup.markdown

 * ActionMailer allows email templates to be easily passed as views
 * Rake tasks can be set to make HTTP requests
 * Testing tools ensure that requests are made and mail is delivered
-* Example delivers weather data but can be applied to any API data

 ### Why Weather Data?